orabi2012/wp-ubiqfy-integration/USER_MANUAL.md

 ## Glossary

-**wp**: E-commerce platform where your store is hosted
+**WooCommerce**: The e-commerce platform for WordPress where your store is hosted
 **Ubiqfy**: Voucher provider platform for purchasing digital vouchers
-**Sync**: Process of updating product information between Ubiqfy and wp
+**Sync**: Process of updating product information between Ubiqfy and WooCommerce
 **Stock Management**: Monitoring and controlling inventory levels
 **Purchase Order**: Request to purchase vouchers from Ubiqfy
 **Invoice**: Detailed record of completed voucher purchases
 **Face Value**: The value of a voucher as seen by end customers
 **Wholesale Price**: The cost you pay to purchase vouchers from Ubiqfy
 **Product Option**: Specific variations or denominations of a product
-**External ID**: Unique identifier linking wp products to Ubiqfy vouchers
+**External ID**: Unique identifier linking WooCommerce products to Ubiqfy vouchers

 ---